 - a.
-In response to the initial recommendations provided at Rec 1, the Board recommended that the revised entry transition depicted in the street elevations in the Final recommendation packet does a better job making distinction between the residential and café entrances.
+In meeting specific guidance provided at Rec 1, the Board agreed that the revised entry transition depicted in the street elevations in the recommendation packet does a better job making distinction between the residential and café entrances.
 B-3.c, C-1, C-4.1, C-4.2, D-2.a, D-2.b, D-3.2 - b.
 The Board had concerns about the circular elements of the café railing and whether they were for short-term bike parking or not.
-The Board felt that parking bikes on the building side of the sidewalk against the railing is possibly distracting and physically problematic and suggested that the design team to rethink their approach to the short-term bikes, but declined to make this a condition of final approval.
+The Board felt that parking bikes on the building side of the sidewalk against the railing is possibly distracting and physically problematic and suggested that the design team to rethink their approach to the short-term bike but declined to make this a condition of final approval.
 C-6.A, C-6.2, D-1.1, E-1.1, E-2.1, E-3.1